Link TV

-Link TV, originally WorldLink TV, is a non-commercial American satellite television network providing what it describes as "diverse perspectives on world and national issues."
-It is carried nationally on DirecTV (ch.
-375) and Dish Network (ch.
-9410).
+Link TV, originally WorldLink TV, was a non-commercial American satellite television network providing what it described as "diverse perspectives on world and national issues."
+It was carried nationally on DirecTV (ch.
+375) until January 2023 and on Dish Network (ch.
+9410) until November 1, 2023.
 Link TV was launched as a daily, 24-hour non-commercial network on December 15, 1999.
-It receives no money from the satellite providers, but relies instead on contributions from viewers and foundations.
+It received no money from the satellite providers, but relies instead on contributions from viewers and foundations.

-Link TV broadcasts a mix of documentaries, global and national news, music of diverse cultures, and programs promoting citizen action.
-The network also airs English language news from Al Jazeera English, Deutsche Welle, NHK and France 24, as well as various documentaries and world music videos.
-Select Link TV programs are streamed on the Internet, via the channel's website.
+Link TV broadcast a mix of documentaries, global and national news, music of diverse cultures, and programs promoting citizen action.
+The network also aired English language news from Al Jazeera English, Deutsche Welle, NHK and France 24, as well as various documentaries and world music videos.
+Select Link TV programs were streamed on the Internet, via the channel's website.

 The network also produced Mosaic: World News from the Middle East, a program of translated news reports from the Middle East.

 History

 Direct satellite broadcasters were mandated to set aside 4% of its channel space for noncommercial educational and informational programming.
 ITVS, Internews Network and Internews Interactive joined in forming Link Media Inc. to program a channel, WorldLink TV, for this mandate.
 WorldLink TV was one of the nine channels select to meet the mandate for DirecTV.

+The channel was founded by filmmaker Kim Spencer, who had similar experiences since the 1980s, when he made satellite broadcasts between the United States and the Soviet Union.
+By early 2002, Link TV was being carried out to 17 million households with a potential adult viewing audience of 30 million.
+At the time, Nielsen did not track ratings for satellite channels, but a study commissioned by the network showed that an estimated 1.2 million viewers watched the channel for a period of one to four hours per week.
+When the war in Iraq started in 2003, Mosaic gave the channel record high ratings (about 4 million viewers per week), whereas its slate of original programming grew slightly, including a 90-minute talk-show, The Active Opposition.
+As of June 2003, Link TV employed a staff of 27.
+Bill Cosby was one of the most notable celebrity viewers.

 In October 2012, Link TV announced that it was merging with KCET, an independent public television station in Los Angeles, to form a new nonprofit entity, to be called KCETLink.
 The entity was headquartered at KCET's Burbank facilities.
 In 2018, KCETLink merged with the KOCE-TV Foundation to form the Public Media Group of Southern California.

-The channel will be removed from the DirecTV lineup on January 15, 2023, as Link TV has chosen not to renew its yearly public interest contract with the satellite provider.
+The channel was removed from the DirecTV lineup on January 15, 2023, as Link TV has chosen not to renew its yearly public interest contract with the satellite provider.
+On November 1, 2023, due to financial issues, Link TV ceased broadcasting on satellite television, with the website recommending viewers to watch licensed programs on the websites and channels of their original broadcasters while the Public Media Group seeks alternative methods to continue operations.